Lotemp/SarcasmSIGN/README.md

 ![Screenshot](datasetExample.jpg)

 Further information regarding the dataset and the instructions given to the human experts can be found in the "corpus" folder.

+## Future Research

+We engourage researchers to send us their algorithms and results, and we will present them here.

 ## Citation